May 3, Reading 3 – 1 Peter 5

 This is a deep exhortation to us from Peter.

-Peter has learned the truth of this matter!
+Peter learned the truth of this matter!

 “… But in your hearts honor Christ the Lord as holy,”